 Have a volunteer who is willing to provide you with honest feedback look over your proposal, both to proofread it and to offer suggestions for organization, focus, and purpose.
 Remember, the vetting board will decide whether to accept or decline your presentation based on your summary and abstract.

 Three to four panelists, including the moderator, is a good size for a 50-minute panel.
+We recommend that you keep your panel to this size for success.
 Everyone has ample time to speak, there will be minimal microphone sharing, and you have enough people for multiple perspectives.
 The submissions system will allow a moderator to name up to four additional panelists; beyond that, you must email us to add participants.

 - Panels are routinely provided with microphones when the space is larger than a small classroom.
 We request that presenters use the microphones to assist the audience in hearing the entire presentation.
 Usually, one microphone is available for the moderator, with one or more shared microphones for panelists.

 - You can make a request for an LCD projector (with computer), but please remember that we prioritize use of equipment for visually-oriented presentations, and consider what you might do if extra audio-visual support isn’t available.
-We’re typically able to provide this support—we just can’t guarantee it at the time we notify presenters of acceptance.
-Generally, panels focus on discussion, however, so extra equipment is less likely to be available.
+We’re typically able to provide this support for panels—we just can’t guarantee it at the time we notify presenters of acceptance.
+Generally, panels focus on discussion, however, so if there are more requests than equipment, other presentation styles will have priority.
 Presentation rooms have an easel and a small dry erase board as standard equipment.